On the Generalized Essential Matrix Correction: An efficient solution to the problem and its applications: An Efficient Solution

 \section{An Efficient Solution}

-Now, we describe a method for the efficient approximation of the generalized essential matrix from a given $6\times 6$ matrix, with respect to the Frobenius norm.
-Our approach, first, represents the problem independently from the translation parameters, which means that only orthogonal constraints will be involved (Sec.~\ref{sec:reformulation_problem}).
-Then, we propose an efficient algorithm to solve the reformulated optimization problem (Sec.~\ref{sec:solving_our_problem}).
-To conclude this section, a pseudocode of the algorithm will be included (Sec.~\ref{sec:algorithm}).
+Now, we describe a method for an efficient approximation of the generalized essential matrix from a given $6\times 6$ matrix, with respect to the Frobenius norm.
+Our approach, first, represents the problem independently of the translation parameters, which means that only orthogonal constraints will be involved (Sec.~\ref{sec:reformulation_problem}).
+Then, in Sec.~\ref{sec:solving_direct}, we use this new representation for deriving a new unconstrained optimization problem.
+Sec.~\ref{sec:solving_our_problem} proposes an efficient algorithm to solve the reformulated optimization problem, which is our main contribution.